walles/moar/README.md

 * Exit search on pressing up / down / pageup / pagedown keys and scroll.
 I attempted to do that spontaneously, so it's probably a good idea.

+* Remedy all FIXMEs in this README file